 Meditation Garden — Create a Rejuvenating Oasis

 A meditation garden can be an oasis from the hectic world in which we live.
 Gardening in itself can be an act of meditation.
 When done in a relaxing, peaceful setting, it is a great way to occupy the mind.
 As you work away in the garden, it also gives you time to think.
 Instead of engaging your thoughts, why not merely observe them?
 Perhaps your subconscious mind will show you something about yourself.
 Often worries, thoughts of the next meal, going back to work, and other future events preoccupy our minds.
 You can allow these thoughts to go as you continue your gardening.

 You may find that after a while, the mind becomes a little quieter.
 When that happens, it’s a much-needed rest for your mind!
 Usually, it may feel like it’s running all day and night non-stop.

 What is a Meditation Garden?

-A meditation garden a serene and peaceful place that you can create for yourself or your family.
+A meditation garden is a serene and peaceful place that you can create for yourself or your family.
 There are no definitive guidelines in designing it.
 Although it’s best to include as many natural elements as possible, also, a well-groomed area can be uplifting to the mind.
 It doesn’t have to be designed too orderly with straight lines and evenly divided—look to nature for inspiration!

 Consider adding various aromatic flowers to your garden.
 One of my favourites is lilac.
 You could also grow wild strawberries, which can be wonderfully fragrant, and they are a food source for small animals.